outrageousaddy76000/Academic-Dashboard/README.md

     ?>
     ```

 3. Create a MySQL database.
-The necessary tables will be auto-created upon running the application.
+The necessary tables will be auto-created upon running the application except the users table so add that manually in the database with the authorised users.

 ### Database Tables